je-nunez/NewRelic_instrumentation_SDK/README.md

 on a system with too many files, or has mounted some remote filesystems (like NFS), etc. Or modify the test program around the variable `external_command` inside it to run your test task you want to measure.

-(Note: In reference to the custom Linux measures that this program sends to NewRelic, if you want, it is possible that your test be a `perf record -g ...` Linux performance counters instead of the two NewRelic segments here, `find / -perm -100 -printf '%s %p'` and then sorting by size, so with `perf record -g ...` the segments inside the NewRelic transaction can be the duration of each stack frame in the call stack as returned by the Linux performance
+(Note: In reference to the custom Linux kernel measures that this program sends to NewRelic, if you want, it is possible that your test be a `perf record -g ...` Linux performance counters instead of the two NewRelic segments here, `find / -perm -100 -printf '%s %p'` and then sorting by size, so with `perf record -g ...` the segments inside the NewRelic transaction can be the duration of each stack frame in the call stack as returned by the Linux performance